HyreAS/react-native-camera/docs/RNCamera.md

 - `pauseAfterCapture` (boolean true or false).
 If true, pause the preview layer immediately after capturing the image.
 You will need to call `cameraRef.resumePreview()` before using the camera again.
 If no value is specified `pauseAfterCapture:false` is used.

+- `usePersistentStorage` (android only, boolean).
+Use this with `true` if you want the picture to be saved to the files directory instead of the cache directory, it is going to be saved.
+If no value is specified `usePersistentStorage:false` is used.

 - `orientation` (string or number).
 Specifies the orientation that us used for taking the picture.
 Possible values: `"portrait"`, `"portraitUpsideDown"`, `"landscapeLeft"` or `"landscapeRight"`.

 The promise will be fulfilled with an object with some of the following properties: